|Policy & Guidance|

 The NIH Office of Extramural Research Human Subjects Web site contains additional information and Frequently Asked Questions that are available to help investigators understand how these Federal requirements apply to their research.
 See http://grants.nih.gov/grants/policy/hs/index.htm.

 Applications will be considered incomplete if they do not address the involvement of human subjects in the Research Plan of the application.
-If human subjects research is anticipated within the period of the award but plans for involvement of human subjects cannot be described in the application, applicants must provide a detailed explanation why it is not possible to develop definite plans.
+If human subjects research is anticipated within the period of the award but definite plans for involvement of human subjects cannot be described in the application (referred to as "delayed onset human subjects research" in the NIH grant application instructions), applicants must provide a detailed explanation of why it is not possible to develop definite plans.
 Prior to the involvement of human subjects the grantee must submit to the NIH awarding IC for prior approval either (1) detailed information as required in the Research Plan of the application, and meet the FWA and IRB certification requirements, or (2) if all of the research meets the criteria for one or more exemptions, identification of which exemptions(s) is/are applicable to the research, and a justification for the exemption with sufficient information about the involvement of human subjects to allow a determination that the claimed exemption is appropriate.
+Typically, grantees that are part of large clinical research networks or consortia that plan to add new protocols after the award must follow the awarding IC's procedures for approval of new protocols.
+Institutions with award mechanisms that allow them to select new projects, typically small future research projects (e.g., pilot projects), for support by their NIH award are responsible for ensuring that the selected projects follow all relevant regulations and policies including those governing the involvement of human subjects in research, including prior approval from the institutional IRB if applicable.
+They must follow the awarding IC's procedures for prior approval of new protocols and updating the IC on the status of funded projects in annual progress reports which are typically described in the FOA and/or NoA.

-The Federalwide Assurance (FWA) commits the institution to compliance with the requirements set forth in 45 CFR part 46, and the Terms of Assurance.
+The Federalwide Assurance (FWA) commits the institution to compliance with the requirements set forth in 45 CFR 46, and the Terms of Assurance.
 Each institution that is "engaged" in HHS supported human subjects research must obtain an FWA from OHRP.
-(See http://www.hhs.gov/ohrp/humansubjects/assurance/ifilasuri.htm.)
+(See http://www.hhs.gov/ohrp/assurances/assurances/index.html.)

-When an applicant organization proposes non-exempt human subjects research and does not have a FWA, the AOR signature on the application constitutes declaration that the organization will comply with 45 CFR part 46 and proceed to obtain a FWA.
-The NIH awarding component will place a restriction in the NoA so that no human subjects research may be conducted under the award until the FWA and certification of IRB review and approval have been obtained and accepted by NIH.
+When an applicant organization proposes non-exempt human subjects research and does not have a FWA, the AOR signature on the application constitutes declaration that the organization will comply with 45 CFR 46 and proceed to obtain a FWA.
+The NIH awarding component will place a restriction in the NoA so that no human subjects research may be conducted under the award until the FWA and certification of IRB review and approval (or certification of institutional determination of exemption, if applicable) have been obtained and accepted by NIH.

 No individual may receive NIH grant funds for nonexempt research involving human subjects unless the individual is affiliated with or sponsored by an organization that assumes responsibility for the research under an FWA or the individual makes other arrangements with OHRP.